 Identify and work with the emotional, cognitive, and physical action patterns that reflect early attachment history

-Understand how meaning is encoded in the body, and work with posture, expression and movement to change meanings conditions from early attachment interactions
+Understand how meaning is encoded non-verbally as well as verbally, and work with posture, expression and movement to change meaning conditioned by early attachment interactions

 Therapeutic Techniques for Developmental Themes